Rishikaathane108/Portfolio/README.md

 # Portfolio
-A portfoloi site designed and developed by me.
+A personal portfolio site designed and developed by me.